-Will my bowel cancer come back?
+What happens if my bowel cancer comes back?

 What is the outlook following treatment for bowel cancer?

 Every person is different and responds differently to bowel cancer treatment.
 The survival rate for people with bowel cancer depends on the extent of the cancer at the time of diagnosis (the stage of the cancer) and the person's response to treatment.

 The following factors determine how well a person will do after treatment for bowel cancer:

 - Size of the cancer.
 The size of the tumour and how deep it has gone into the tissue affects whether or not it will return.
 The deeper the tumour invades tissues, the higher the chance of recurrence.